Skip to content

 Raises:

-ValueError: If the product type cannot be resolved.
+ValueError: If the product cannot be resolved to any collection.

 """